PrasadDuvvi/CloudFormsPOC-1/poc.md

    * Test policy against agreed upon VM.
    * Apply policy against agreed upon VM.

-## Advanced POC
+## Advanced POC Features
 * Service
-    * Build simplified service catalog.
+    * Build Custom Service Catalog for deploying a Service.
+    * Configure Service Catalog for AWS, OpenStack, RHEV, or VMWare.
+    * Convert a pre-written Orchestration Template for Azure, AWS, or OpenStack into a Service Catalog.(Note I will not write an Orchestration Template)
+* Automation
+    * Customize email information.